Healthcare in the United States: Involved organizations and institutions

-State governments maintain state health departments, and local governments (counties and municipalities) often have their own health departments, usually branches of the state health department.
-Regulations of a state board may have executive and police strength to enforce state health laws.
-In some states, all members of state boards must be healthcare professionals.
-Members of state boards may be assigned by the governor or elected by the state committee.
-Members of local boards may be elected by the mayor council.
-The McCarran–Ferguson Act, which cedes regulation to the states, does not itself regulate insurance, nor does it mandate that states regulate insurance.
-"Acts of Congress" that do not expressly purport to regulate the "business of insurance" will not preempt state laws or regulations that regulate the "business of insurance".
-The act also provides that federal anti-trust laws will not apply to the "business of insurance" as long as the state regulates in that area, but federal anti-trust laws will apply in cases of boycott, coercion, and intimidation.
-By contrast, most other federal laws will not apply to insurance whether the states regulate in that area or not.
+State governments maintain their own health departments, and local governments (counties and municipalities) often have health departments that are branches of the state health department.
+State boards may have executive and police authority to enforce state health laws, with all members required to be healthcare professionals in some states.
+These board members may be appointed by the governor or elected by the state committee, while local board members may be elected by the mayor's council.
+The McCarran–Ferguson Act, which delegates regulation to the states, does not directly regulate insurance or mandate state regulation of insurance.
+Federal laws that do not explicitly regulate the "business of insurance" do not preempt state insurance laws or regulations.
+The act also stipulates that federal antitrust laws will not apply to the "business of insurance" as long as the state regulates it, though they will apply in cases of boycott, coercion, and intimidation.
+Conversely, most other federal laws will not apply to insurance regardless of state regulation.

-Self-policing of providers by providers is a major part of oversight.
-Many healthcare organizations also voluntarily submit to inspection and certification by the Joint Commission on Accreditation of Hospital Organizations (JCAHO).
-Providers also undergo testing to obtain board certification attesting to their skills.
-A report issued by Public Citizen in April 2008 found that, for the third year in a row, the number of serious disciplinary actions against physicians by state medical boards declined from 2006 to 2007, and called for more oversight of the boards.
+Self-policing by healthcare providers plays a significant role in oversight.
+Many healthcare organizations voluntarily submit to inspection and certification by the Joint Commission on Accreditation of Healthcare Organizations (JCAHO).
+Providers also undergo rigorous testing to obtain board certification, attesting to their expertise.
+A report issued by Public Citizen in April 2008 found that, for the third consecutive year, the number of serious disciplinary actions against physicians by state medical boards declined from 2006 to 2007, prompting calls for increased oversight of these boards.

+Additionally, the concept of final expense insurance is essential within the healthcare context.
+This type of insurance helps cover the costs associated with end-of-life expenses, providing financial peace of mind to individuals and their families.
+Final expense insurance ensures that healthcare-related costs, such as medical bills and funeral expenses, do not become a burden during an already challenging time.

 The federal Centers for Medicare and Medicaid Services (CMS) publishes an online searchable database of performance data on nursing homes.

 In 2004, libertarian think tank Cato Institute published a study which concluded that regulation provides benefits in the amount of $170 billion but costs the public up to $340 billion.
 The study concluded that the majority of the cost differential arises from medical malpractice, FDA regulations, and facilities regulations.